 Accommodation is not included in the cost.
 There is accommodation on site starting at approx. £40/ night.
-(Details of local accommodation can be provided on request – contact: LAPollutionSupport@ceh.ac.uk)
+Please contact Cath Barnett for details.
+You may also find the guide to accommodation near CEH Lancaster helpful.

 This course is limited to 25 places

 Any member of the target audience

 Prof Nick Beresford, Centre for Ecology & Hydrology